 While the online lottery is always the first line of defense and makes booking with us vastly simpler, many times people lose the online lottery – and sometimes they realize too late that a permit is required.
 We have created options called Conditional Tours explained in depth HERE under the heading of “Lottery and Planning Strategy with Guided Tours.”
 As standard policy, if you are starting or joining a conditional tour (one in which the final destination depends on the day-before permits), we always attend the lottery on our customers’ behalf.
 It is a courtesy service at no extra charge.
 However, we have no special standing in the lottery, we do not accept bribes to run bootleg tours, and of course there are absolutely no guarantees you will win.
 In the case that we do not obtain permits, we require an alternate tour.
 Usually this is The White Pocket Tour as it requires no advance permit.
 The cost of permits obtained by Dreamland, are not included in the tour price and will be added to your bill at face value.
 Again more important information you need to read if you are interested in conditional tours is located HERE at the bottom of the page.

-PLEASE NOTE: We do not go in for multiple dates and endlessly shift dates until a single party wins.
+PLEASE NOTE: We do not go in for multiple dates or endlessly shift dates.
 Guests must pick a single date and accept the results.
 We will do one day, one draw, per purchased tour that requires a permit and you win or lose as a group.
-We do not split groups or accept remainder permits, and we will never under any circumstances try to help you cheat the lottery by submitting a duplicate entry alongside yours.
-If you should decide to subvert us and enter the lottery yourself on the same day you have arranged for us to also submit an application (illegal duplicate entry which could get our company in trouble), whether the BLM disqualifies the applications or not, you will be subject to a forced 100% cancellation fee or 0% refund for any and all tours you have scheduled with us.
+We will not under any circumstances try to help you cheat the lottery by submitting a duplicate entry alongside yours.
+If you should decide to subvert the process and enter the lottery yourself on the same day you have arranged for us to also submit an application (illegal duplicate entry which could get our company in trouble), whether the BLM disqualifies the applications or not, you will be subject to a forced 100% cancellation fee or 0% refund for any and all tours you have scheduled with us.
 We do not tolerate guests jeopardizing our commercial permits to slightly increase the odds of winning.
 We work tirelessly to make this process as easy as possible for you and all our guests.
 Please do not throw us under the bus.